top of page

 Did you know that one of the biggest mistakes in genealogy research is trying to research only a specific relative?

 Frequently, you may find a few records.
-But to learn even more about the relative, you have to expand who you are researching.
+However, to learn even more about the relative, you must expand on who you are researching.

-In this post, I will define and clarify what cluster genealogy research is.
+In this post, I will define and clarify cluster genealogy research.
 In a follow-up post, I will answer many of the common questions beginning genealogists ask about cluster research.

 Be advised that Cluster research and F.A.N.
 Club research are terms used interchangeably because they are essentially the same thing.